 The fuel-time tradeoff of high-cost index flights compared with the standard cost index as a function of distance

 The main goal was to simulate how fuel consumption and flight time would change with a different Cost Index.
 The increase in fuel consumption on ‘high Cost Index’ flights, compared with the one on ‘standard Cost Index’ flights was analyzed, in the function of flight distance.
 The same process was applied to the flight time analysis.
-In Volotea, tankering enabled the airline to generate savings of 5,000,000 USD in 2022.
-If the trend is maintained, the estimated savings for the year 2023 are 7,700,000 USD.
+It was discovered that, for each „high Cost Index” flight Volotea could save on average 250kg of fuel by extending the flight time by around six to seven minutes.
 For shorter flights, as the chart shows, the penalty is even higher, as less time is saved and additional fuel is burned anyhow.
 Analyses were also made of how many flights using the ‘high Cost Index’ went below the threshold of EC261, airport curfews or the pilots’ flight time limits.
 The results revealed that there were very few flights that matched those conditions, and for most of them, the delay costs would be incurred anyhow (even if the flight was flown seven minutes faster), while there was a saving of 250kg of fuel per flight.
 As a result of StorkJet’s analysis, Volotea has amended its delay management procedures accordingly to realize those savings.

 Another case is tankering, whose rate has changed significantly since the implementation of FuelPro (figure 5.4).

 - Since the implementation of FuelPro, the rate of tankering has increased from 55 % to 80%.